Harry P. Cain: World War II

-He took a leave of absence in May 1943 to enter the United States Army as a Major.
+He took a leave of absence on May 5, 1943 to enter the United States Army as a major.
 Following training at the Army's School of Military Government, Cain was assigned to Allied Military Government for Occupied Territories (AMGOT) in Algiers, Algeria.
 After field training in Sicily, Cain participated in the invasion of Italy, landing on the beachhead at Salerno, Italy attached to a glider regiment of the U.S. 82nd Airborne Division on September 15, 1943.
-Cain was placed in charge of 29 towns and villages near Naples, Italy trying to meet the needs of starving displaced civilians caught between the two armies.
+Cain was placed in charge of 29 towns and villages near Naples, Italy, trying to meet the needs of starving displaced civilians caught between the two armies.
 Cain later served in various staff positions on the staff of the newly formed Allied Control Commission (ACC) and the Rome Area Command of the U.S. Fifth Army.
 He was present during the fighting for Monte Cassino and the invasion of Anzio, two of the bloodiest battles of the Italian campaign.

 In March 1944, Cain was assigned to SHAEF headquarters in London, England where he directed the psychological warfare and public relations division of the G-5 Civil Affairs staff.
-Promoted to Lieutenant Colonel, he worked with many famous writers and journalists including Archibald MacLeish and Edward R. Murrow.
+Promoted to lieutenant colonel, he worked with many famous writers and journalists including Archibald MacLeish and Edward R. Murrow.
 In April 1944, Cain was approached by political supporters in Washington state to run as a Republican for the open U.S. Senate seat in the 1944 election.
 Although Cain was unable to campaign actively, he won the Republican primary and faced popular Democratic Representative Warren G. Magnuson in the general election.
 Cain ran a respectable campaign, but fell behind in the final weeks of the campaign, losing to Magnuson by 88,000 votes.

 While he was running for the Senate and carrying out his staff duties in London, the Invasion of Normandy and Operation Market Garden had taken place and Cain had missed both of them.
 He longed for an assignment in the field with a combat unit.
 In September, he was assigned to the XVIII Airborne Corps, commanded by Major General Matthew Ridgway, as Assistant Chief of Staff for Civil Affairs (G-5).
 During the Battle of the Bulge in December, Ridgway's Corps was instrumental in plugging the gap and Cain was in the thick of the fighting.
 Responsible for trying to protect and feed the civilians caught in the middle, Cain received a battlefield promotion to Colonel.

 Cain participated in the planning for Operation Varsity, the elimination of the Ruhr Pocket, and the Allied push into Northern Germany.
 He was slightly wounded 24 hours before the end of hostilities on May 7, 1945.
 A day later, Cain delivered a speech at the burial of approximately 200 concentration camp victims near the town of Hagenow, Germany.
-General Ridgway remembered the speech in his memoirs as "one of the most effective I have ever heard."
+General Ridgway remembered the speech in his memoirs as "one of the most effective I have ever heard".

 Cain's last military assignment was inspecting General George S. Patton's controversial military government procedures during the military occupation of Bavaria.